patrickdean/homegame/05-house-rules.md

 ## Catch your breath

-At any time outside of an encounter (combat, social, or exploration), any player may use an action to catch their breath.
+At any time outside of an encounter (excluding during Overland Travel), any player may use an action to catch their breath.
 Doing so will cause them to gain the benefits of a short rest.
 You may do this twice, regaining expended uses when you complete a long rest.
 Players may independently spend this resource as they see fit.

 This feature replaces the normal guidelines regarding taking a short rest.

+## Overland Travel

+I have attempted to define more interesting and engaging mechanics for overland travel.
+See the section on Overland Travel for more details.

 ## Success at a Cost